• Skip to primary navigation

 A blender with blender ingredients for homemade popsicles

-You'll start by combining all ingredients in a blender and blending until smooth and creamy.
+Step 1: Start by combining all ingredients in a blender and blending until smooth and creamy.

 A hand holding a measuring cup that is pouring the unfrozen pink popsicles into popsicle molds.

-Once blended, pour the mixture/frozen dragonfruit drink, into your popsicle mold to the fill line.
+Step 2: Once blended, pour the mixture/frozen dragonfruit drink, into your popsicle mold to the fill line.

-Place them in the freezer for about 30 minutes so they start to harden.
+Step 3: Place them in the freezer for about 30 minutes so they start to harden.

 A hand pulling a bright pink popsicle from a popsicle mold.

-Once frozen solid, remove your homemade fruit popsicles from the molds and enjoy your easy frozen dessert!
+Once frozen solid, remove your homemade dragon fruit popsicles from the molds and enjoy your easy frozen dessert!

-What is Dragon Fruit?
+What is dragon fruit?

 An overhead shot of bright pink popsicles on a white board and white parchment paper.